gavinnhh/CASExplorer/README.md

 ##

-## Short Description (Describe your team’s solution in about ten words):
+## CASExplorer: What does it mean?

+Pronounced as “case explorer”

+The **“C-A-S”** part of our virtual assistant name stands for the various sections provided in our virtual assistants for students to explore: **C**areer, **A**cademic, and **S**elf exploration.
+The terms CASE and Explorer stem from how an individual, a case, will explore the different aspects within our chatbot.
+There could be many different ways students can navigate the virtual assistant for their own needs, hence the name CASExplorer.

+## Overview

 Chatbot that assists college students 24/7 in exploring STEM majors and careers, so they can be more confident in their decisions.

-## Long Description (About 500 words, or around one page of text, that covers the solution in more detail.
-Please include the real-world problem you identified, describe the technology project you created, and explain why it's better than any existing solution):

-##### What's the problem?
-COVID-19 has launched the world into the midst of unprecedented time.
-Educational institutions in the most affected areas are transitioning to virtual learning to limit the spread of the Coronavirus.
-Remote learning can be difficult to normalize due to the lack of one-on-one interaction between student and instructor and the lack of direct assistance and explanation from the instructor may prevent students from assimilating the concepts to the fullest extent.
-Therefore, it is crucial to minimize those factors by ensuring students can receive counseling from their academic advisors whenever they need assistance.
-Academic advisors provide one to one support and guidance for students to achieve their academic and career goals.
-The pandemic is making many students feel anxious about their career and academic future.
-Virtual sessions with career counselors have become sacred due to high demand.

-##### Describe the technology project you created: #####
-We created a prototype aimed at solving the mentioned problem, for which we leveraged IBM Watson in our project.
-It is basically a Chatbot that gathered different channels of information.
-By identifying the keyword that users type in, it automatically outputs the answer from its database.
-There are three main parts of our Chatbot, first is self-exploration, second is academic exploration, and the third is career exploration.
-Users will navigate whichever they would like to explore based on the hint information.
-In the self-exploration part, we use a personality test that integrated Watson personality insight to analyze individual personality, based on which our Chatbot will not only have a detailed interpretation of their result but also recommend potential careers for them.
-Next in the academic exploration part, users can both learn about the major they are interested in and get the required skills for the major.
-To learn about your major, information regarding major popularity, major role, future projection, and graduate rate are provided.
-To get the required skills information, some filtered channels will be provided for them to check.
-In the last career exploration section, it tells users more about the potential tracks of the major they are interested in.
-In addition, it also shows them some success stories regarding the specific major area, and allow users to get the connection with whom in the story, which provided users more reliable experience.
-Considering about user-friendly aspect, for most parts, users only need to click on the options button to get the solutions they want.

-## Why CASExplorer
+## Why CASExplorer?

+Educational institutions are one of the most affected areas that are transitioning to virtual learning to limit the spread of the COVID-19.
+The pandemic exacerbates many students’ anxiety about their academic careers and futures.
+Career advisors can provide one-on-one support for students to achieve their goals, however, there are not enough advisors for the thousands of students at a university.
+The move to online services is no different; virtual appointments with career counselors are still scarce due to high demand.
+In addition, career counselors are focused on providing general career advice to students rather than specific advice because their audience are students coming from a variety of majors.

+Existing chatbot solutions for education do some form of the following:
+- Answers general questions about a specific university e.g. “When will I receive financial aid?”
+- Quizzes students on specific subject e.g. science

+Therefore, our prototype aims to take a different approach to:
 - Provide career assistance in STEM 24/7
 - Assist students who are unsure about the STEM major to study
 - Assist students who are curious about switching to a STEM major
 - Filter out information from Google giving relevant results on STEM
 - Be a universal chatbot for all college students, where information is not centered on a single school

+Most importantly, our prototype aims to provide virtual guidance and support to students, so they can be more confident with their major and career choices.
+In the future, we hope to expand the chatbot to other fields of study.

+## Our Solution

+We created a prototype aimed at solving the issue of high demand in university career counseling appointments, where we leveraged IBM Watson Assistant.
+It is a chatbot that gathers and provides users with specific information from the internet for the users’ needs, in our case, information to help students explore college majors.
+There are three main parts of our chatbot, which are self exploration, academic exploration, and career exploration.
+Users can freely navigate to the section they would like to explore.
+In the self-exploration part, we use a personality test to analyze an individual’s personality.
+From the users’ results, our chatbot will give a detailed recommendation on the potential careers suitable for them.
+Next in the academic exploration part, users can learn about the major they are interested in and get the required skills for that major.
+Information regarding major popularity, major role, future projection, and graduation rate are provided.
+Regarding the skills associated with each major, some resources reviewed by the creators of the chatbot will be provided for users to check out.
+In the last section, called career exploration, users learn more about the potential tracks of the major they are interested in.
+In addition, the section shows students some professional success stories regarding the specific major area, and allows users to connect with those in the story, providing users with a more enriching experience.

 ## Road Map